Meteora (album): Composition and themes

 Lyrically, the album contains elements including depressing emotions, anger, and recovery.
 Explaining to MTV, Bennington said: "We don't talk about situations, we talk about the emotions behind the situations.
 Mike and I are two different people, so we can't sing about the same things, but we both know about frustration and anger and loneliness and love and happiness, and we can relate on that level."
 In the same interview, Shinoda explained it as: "What we really wanted to do was just push ourselves and push each other to really find new ways to be creative."
 He continued: "We wanted each sample that was in each song to be something that might perk your ear – something that you might not have ever heard before."

 In a promotional interview, Rob Bourdon stated: "We wanted a group of songs that would sit well together because we wanted to make a record that you could pop into your CD player and, from beginning to end, there would never be a spot where you start daydreaming."

 In titling the album, Mike said that "Meteora was a word that caught my attention because it sounded huge."
-Dave, Joe, and Chester elaborated that just like how Meteora, the rock formations in Greece, is very epic, dramatic, and has great energy, the band wanted the album to have that same feeling.
+Dave, Joe, and Chester elaborated that just like how Meteora, the rock formation in Greece, is very epic, dramatic, and has great energy, the band wanted the album to have that same feeling.

-Genre-wise, the album is categorized as nu metal rap metal, rap rock, alternative rock and alternative metal, with elements of pop, electronica and hip-hop.
+Genre-wise, the album is categorized as nu metal, rap metal, rap rock, alternative rock and alternative metal, with elements of pop, electronica and hip-hop.

 Promotion

-The promotion for the album began well ahead before its release, as pictures of the band recording were distributed to the media.
-To support the album, there were many photo shoots of the band on October 29 at the Ambassador Hotel, where the band took a break from recording the album for two days, for designing the cover art of the album.
+The promotion for the album began well ahead of its release, as pictures of the band recording were distributed to the media.
+To support the album, there were many photo shoots of the band on October 29, 2002 at the Ambassador Hotel, where the band took a break from recording the album for two days, for designing the cover art of the album.
 "The Flem" and "Delta" helped the band for the art works, for the album as well as for the singles spawned by it.
 A TV commercial for the album was premiered on January 1, 2003.

-"Somewhere I Belong" was released as the first single, premiering on US radio on February 24, 2003.
+"Somewhere I Belong" was released as the lead single and premiered on US radio on February 24, 2003.
 Being released a month before the album release, it influenced the album sales performance worldwide.
 The second single off the album was "Faint", released before the band started its world tour.
 The third single "Numb" was released when Linkin Park performed it live in Madrid.
 "From the Inside" was released as the fourth single off the album before the North American leg of the world tour.
 "Breaking the Habit" was released while the band was in Indonesia.
 The album was released with various limited edition content for promotional purposes.